splunk/splunk-connect-for-snmp/docs/configuration/deployment-configuration.md

 - `redis` - more details: [redis configuration](redis-configuration.md)

 ### Shared values
-All the components have the `resources` field for adjusting memory resources:
+All the components have the following `resources` field for adjusting memory resources:
 ```yaml
   resources:
     limits: